Eastern and Western Wind Integration Data Sets

-These datasets were designed to help energy professionals perform wind integration studies and estimate power production from hypothetical wind plants.
+The Eastern Wind Integration Data Set and Western Wind Integration Data Set were designed to perform wind integration studies and estimate power production from hypothetical wind power plants in the United States.

-These datasets are intended to be used by energy professionals such as transmission planners, utility planners, project developers, and university researchers.
+These data sets can help energy professionals such as transmission planners, utility planners, project developers, and university researchers:

 - Geographic diversity